loudiyavikas/loudiyavikas/README.md

 - 👋 Hi, I’m @loudiyavikas
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning java language,SQL and DSA
-- 💞️ I’m looking to collaborate on microsoft
-- 📫 How to reach me
+- 💞️ This is my first Git repository.

 <!---
 loudiyavikas/loudiyavikas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.